 Public Offering Price.
 Units of the trust are offered at the public offering price thereof.
 The public offering price per unit is equal to the net asset value per unit plus organization costs plus the applicable distribution fee referred to in the prospectus.
 The initial sales concession plus the initial distribution fee is equal to the difference between the maximum distribution fee and the total creation and development fee.
 The distribution fee is set forth in the prospectus.
 The creation and development fee is a fixed dollar amount and will be collected as described in the prospectus.
-Units sold or redeemed prior to such time as the applicable creation and development fee has been collected will not be assessed the creation and development fee at the time of such sale or redemption.
+Units sold or redeemed prior to such time as the applicable creation and development fee at the time of such sale or redemption.
 During the initial offering period, a portion of the public offering price includes an amount of securities to pay for all or a portion of the costs incurred in establishing the trust.
 These costs include the cost of preparing the registration statement, the trust indenture and other closing documents, registering units with the Commission and states, the initial audit of the trust portfolio, legal fees, licensing fees, if any, and the initial fees and expenses of the trustee and the portfolio consultant.
 Certain broker-dealers may charge a transaction fee for processing unit purchases.